PanagiotisPtr/hermes-messenger/README.md

 # Hermes Messenger
 Hermes-messeneger is an instant messaging application that's built using microservices in Go.

-In addition to using microservices, this project also uses Consul service mesh to do things like parameter sharing, service discory etc. The services communicate with each other through gRPC.

 This is still work in progress

 ## Services